jostylr/event-when/src/event-when.md

     encapsulated in an array.

+### Graphical Representation

+This option institutes converting the emits, actions, whens, whatever, into a graphical structure.

+Current thought is to use [vis.js](visjs.org) as the target output.

 ## README

 The readme for this.
 A lot of the pieces come from the doc sections.